-- 1. Provide leadership and counsel to county forestry committees in relation to forestry policies and programs, including, but not limited to, the following: - a.
+- 1. Provide leadership and counsel to County Forestry committees in relation to forestry policies and programs, including, but not limited to, the following: - a.
 Administration - b.
 Cooperation with state and federal agencies - c.
 Development and protection of the forests of Wisconsin. - 2.
-Encourage local county and county board participation in forestry programs. - 3.
-Provide leadership in obtaining financial support for forestry programs and work. - 4.
-Facilitate communication between counties and county forestry committees with respect to various forestry programs and policies. - 5.
+Encourage local County and County Board participation in forestry programs.

+- 3. Provide leadership in obtaining financial support for forestry programs and work. - 4.
+Facilitate communication between Counties and County Forestry committees with respect to various forestry programs and policies. - 5.
 Provide leadership on proposed forestry legislation and other legislative matters affecting forestry and forest land use in Wisconsin. - 6.
-Act as a liaison between state and county legislative representatives and other public officials with respect to proposed and existing forestry programs. - 7.
+Act as a Liaison between State and County legislative representatives and other public officials with respect to proposed and existing forestry programs. - 7.
 Work with private groups and public agencies toward the goal of strengthening forestry and forest related programs in Wisconsin.

-The office of WCFA is located at: 801 N. Sales St., Suite 107, Merrill, WI 54452.
-The Executive Director is the registered agent of the Association.
+The office of WCFA is located at: 801 N. Sales Street, Suite 107, Merrill, WI 54452.
+The Executive Director is the registered agent of the corporation.

 A seventeen-member board of directors governs WCFA.
-The annual meeting is held each year in September.
-Directors are elected to two-year terms in even numbered years.
+The annual meeting is held each year on the last Friday of September.
+Directors elected to two-year terms in even numbered years.
 The directors in turn elect a president, vice-president, and treasurer.
-For purposes of election to the board of directors, the board is divided into five areas described below:
+For purposes of election to the board of directors, the State of Wisconsin is divided into five areas described below:

-- Area 1 Consisting of Marinette, Forest, Oconto, Florence and Langlade counties - Area 2 Consisting of Vilas, Taylor, Oneida, Price and Lincoln counties - Area 3 Consisting of Iron, Bayfield, Ashland and Douglas counties

-- Area 4 Consisting of Sawyer, Polk, Washburn, Barron, Burnett and Rusk counties - Area 5 Consisting of Adams, Clark, Marathon, Eau Claire, Juneau, Jackson, Chippewa, Wood, Vernon and Monroe counties
+- Area 1 Consisting of Marinette, Forest, Oconto, Florence and Langlade Counties - Area 2 Consisting of Vilas, Taylor, Oneida, Price and Lincoln Counties - Area 3 Consisting of Iron, Bayfield, Ashland and Douglas Counties - Area 4 Consisting of Sawyer, Polk, Washburn, Barron, Burnett and Rusk Counties - Area 5 Consisting of Adams, Clark, Marathon, Eau Claire, Juneau, Jackson, Chippewa, Wood, Vernon and Monroe Counties